 Options: Hotels ( Booking.com ) | Chalets and Homestay on Airbnb ( Get 30$ off on your first booking ) | Compare Prices before booking.
 Prefer staying close to the city center if you are planning to explore the city.

 Nestled within a picturesque setting in the Swiss Alps.
 The famous ski town is home to some of the best luxury resorts in Europe and is quite popular among skiers.

 We boarded the train from Zurich Central station to St. Moritz.
 We had to change our train in Chur.
 The train ride from Chur to St. Moritz was one of the most scenic routes as it passes over viaducts and through helical tunnels.
 We highly recommend doing this train journey during winter.
 The train line from Thusis to St. Moritz has a UNESCO world heritage status.

 We arrived in St. Moritz around noon and had the entire day to ourselves.
 We walked around the village, went for a spa and pretty much did nothing on our first day.
-If you, like us, don’t have any expertise in skiing still you can head to the Engadin mountains and take in the 360 degrees panoramic views while sipping in some beer.
+You can head to the Engadin mountains and take in the 360 degrees panoramic views while sipping in some beer.

-- Take In The View: You can head to Muottas Muragl, Corviglia, Corvatsch.
+- Take In The View: Head to Muottas Muragl, Corviglia, Corvatsch.
 If you don’t ski, there are restaurants to sit and eat while enjoying the mountainous backdrop.
 There are also hiking trails.